ibm-cloud-docs/appid/authorization.md

     <p>{{site.data.keyword.appid_short_notm}} ensures that private information is encrypted before it is stored.</p></dd>
   <dt>Redirect URIs</dt>
     <dd><p>There are three types of uniform resources that you can use when defining parts of a web address: URI, URL, and URN.
 A URN is a very specific and must be unique.
 A URL is a fully qualified link that locates a specific URN.
 A URI is an identifier.
 This means that a URI can also be a URN or URL.
 However, not all URIs are a URN or URL.</pr>
-    <p>{{site.data.keyword.appid_short_notm}} uses a list of fully qualified approved URIs to redirect your users after an interaction with your app.
+    <p>{{site.data.keyword.appid_short_notm}} uses a list of fully qualified, approved URIs to redirect your users after an interaction with your app.
 For example, if the user successfully signs in, {{site.data.keyword.appid_short_notm}} could redirect the user to the home page of your app.
 The format of your URI might change depending on your application.
 Check out [Adding redirect URIs](?topic=appid-managing-idp#add-redirect-uri) for more information.</p></dd>
 </dl>